yashthakare-07/Enterprise-ETL-Pipeline/README.md

 **Artifact generation:** the `tfplan` file is generated in the plan step and consumed directly by the apply step within the same job run; it is not currently uploaded as a persisted GitHub Actions artifact.

-**Rollback:** TODO: Information pending — no rollback or failure-notification step is defined in the current workflow.

-**AWS authentication:** static IAM user access key/secret pair stored as GitHub Actions secrets.
-TODO: Information pending — no OIDC/role-assumption configuration has been provided; this may be worth adopting to avoid long-lived credentials.
+**Rollback and authentication:** there is no rollback or failure-notification step, and AWS authentication uses a static IAM user access key/secret pair rather than OIDC role assumption.
+Both are tracked in [Production Readiness Gaps](#production-readiness-gaps).

 ## Infrastructure